 One of the most prevalent mistakes home cooks make when grilling is adding too many items to the grill and expecting good results.
-Tip #3 talks about about creating grill grill zones for direct and indirect cooking but if you overcrowd the grill from the start, there's no room for 2 zones.
+Tip #3 talks about creating grill zones for direct and indirect cooking, but there's no room for two zones if you overcrowd the grill from the start.

-If you add too much to the grill and have a flare up, there's no place to move the food to.
-And let's face it, if you are cooking a foods that start dripping fatty juices, you are going to have flare ups.
+If you add too much to the grill and have a flare-up, there's no place to move the food.
+And let's face it; if you cook foods that start dripping fatty juices, you will have flare-ups.

-Another reason to not overcrowd the grill is similar to not overcrowding a fry pan when cooking inside.
-The more you add to the grill, the more heat your remove from the grates.
-If you remove too much heat, the meats will steam rather develop the desired grill marks and the end results will be terrible.
+Another reason to not overcrowd the grill is similar to not overcrowding a frying pan when cooking inside.
+The more you add to the grill, the more heat you remove from the grates.
+If you remove too much heat, the meats will steam instead of developing the desired grill marks, and the end results will be terrible.